 Noticeable animals are guanaco, condor, puma, seals, and penguins.
 Some marine mammals migrate and spotting them requires booking a tour with travel agencies.
 Check with them directly where and when those marine tours are available.

 As you can see, the best time to travel to Patagonia always depends on your preferences.
-We spent more than 6 weeks between Puerto Montt and Puerto Williams and can definitely recommend to visit Patagonia outside the summer high season either end of November or March and April.
+We spent more than 6 weeks between Puerto Montt and Puerto Williams and can definitely recommend visiting Patagonia outside the summer high season either end of November or March and April.

 Let us know when you want to visit and what would you like to see.